 The facts: As long as workers and employers pay payroll taxes, Social Security will not run out of money.
 It's a pay-as-you-go system: Revenue coming in from FICA (Federal Insurance Contributions Act) and SECA (Self-Employed Contributions Act) taxes largely cover the benefits going out.

 Social Security does face funding challenges.
 For decades it collected more than it paid out, building a surplus of $2.9 trillion by the end of 2019.
 But the system is starting to pay out more than it takes in, largely because the retiree population is growing faster than the working population, and living longer.
 Without changes in how Social Security is financed, the surplus is projected to run out in 2035.

 Even then, Social Security won't be broke.
 It will still collect tax revenue and pay benefits.
 But it will only have enough to pay 79 percent of scheduled benefits, according to the latest estimate.
 To avoid that outcome, Congress would need to take steps to shore up Social Security's finances, as it did in 1983, the last time the program nearly depleted its reserves.
 The steps then included raising the full retirement age (see Myth #2), increasing the payroll tax rate and introducing an income tax on benefits (see Myth #8).

 Myth #2: The Social Security retirement age is 65

-The facts: Full retirement age, or FRA — the age when a worker qualifies to file for 100 percent of the benefit calculated from lifetime earnings history — is currently 66.
-Those born in 1954 reach the milestone this year (or the first two months of next year).
-Over the next five years it will increase by two months at a time, then settle at 67 for those born in 1960 and after.
+The facts: Full retirement age, or FRA — the age when a worker qualifies to file for 100 percent of the benefit calculated from lifetime earnings history — is currently 66 and 2 months.
+Those born in 1955 reach the milestone this year (or the first two months of next year).
+Over the next five years it will increase by two months at a time, settling at 67 for those born in 1960 and after.

 The 65 threshold is a longtime Social Security truth that became a myth.
 When Social Security was created in 1935, 65 was set as the age of eligibility.
 In later decades the minimum eligibility age was lowered to 62, when people could claim a reduced benefit, but 65 remained the standard for full retirement.